RWTH Aachen University: Notable faculty and alumni

 RWTH Aachen University has educated several notable individuals, including some Nobel laureates in physics and chemistry.

 The scientists and alumni of the RWTH Aachen played a major role in chemistry, medicine, electrical, and mechanical engineering.
 For example, Nobel laureate Peter Debye received a degree in electrical engineering from RWTH Aachen and is known for the Debye model and Debye relaxation.
+Paul Deurenberg, received a degree in chemistry and became known for his expertise in energy metabolism, food consumption, and body composition.
 Another example, Helmut Zahn and his team of the Institute for Textile Chemistry were the first who synthesised insulin in 1963 and they were nominated for Nobel Prize.
 Another example is B.J.
 Habibie, the third president of Indonesia that contributed in many aviation advancements.
 Franz Josef Och was the chief architect of Google Translate.
-Werner Tietz is one of the leading engineers of the Volkswagen Group and vice president of SEAT.